smukov/smukov.github.io/_posts/2016-3-12-Time-Dependent-Workflow-On-Edit.md

 Now you have a `Time-Dependent Workflow` that will create a `Time-Dependent Action` every time you create or edit an Opportunity record.

-That's it for my first blog post.
+That's it for my first ever blog post.
 If you have any suggestions or questions feel free to comment below.